1st Rhode Island Infantry Regiment

 The 1st Rhode Island Infantry Regiment were two regiments of the United States Army, the first of which was raised in 1861 at the beginning of the American Civil War on a 90-day enlistment, the second during the Spanish–American War in 1898.

 1st Rhode Island Infantry Regiment

 The 1st Rhode Island Infantry Regiment was originally called the 1st Rhode Island Detached Militia.
-It was organized in Rhode Island in April 1861 and moved to Washington, D. C. It was attached to Ambrose Burnside's Brigade in Irvin McDowell's Army of Northeastern Virginia on July 16 after duty at Camp Sprague in the defense of Washington.
+It was organized in Rhode Island in April 1861 and mustered into Federal service on May 2, 1861 under the command of Colonel Ambrose Burnside.
+It moved to Washington, D. C. and was attached to Ambrose Burnside's Brigade in Irvin McDowell's Army of Northeastern Virginia on July 16 after duty at Camp Sprague in the defense of Washington.
 The regiment advanced on Manassas, Virginia on July 16–21, seeing action at the First Battle of Bull Run on July 21.
 It left Washington, D.C. for home on July 25 and mustered out on August 2, 1861.
 During its service, the regiment lost a total of 25 men.